EdinGuso/ecowcdb/README.md

 | Source-sink Tandem | 12 | 5 | 147.05µs | 159.89µs |

 ### Results and Discussion
 Now, we present an extensive evaluation of the performance-runtime trade-off in computing delay bounds.
-We compare the effectiveness of three heuristic algorithms (Algorithm A, Algorithm B, and Algorithm C) with the best results obtained through exhaustive or partial search methods, depending on the size of the network.
+We compare the effectiveness of three heuristic algorithms (MCT, MCFr, and MCTr) with the best results obtained through exhaustive or partial search methods, depending on the size of the network.

 To ensure a comprehensive analysis, we separately evaluate each network topology type, taking into account the unique characteristics and complexities associated with different network structures.
 Furthermore, investigating different network sizes within each topology type allows us to assess how algorithmic efficiency scales with network complexity.